Simple multi-dataset detection: Experiments

 \subsection{Unified multi-dataset detection}

 \lblsec{unified}

-Next, we evaluate different unification strategies for the label space.
+Next, we evaluate different ways to unify the label space.

-\textbf{Unification strategies.} We run our label space learning algorithm from \refsec{labelspace} based on the output of a partitioned detector with a ResNeSt backbone~\cite{zhang2020resnest} trained on COCO, Objects365, and OpenImages, with a total of $945$ disjoint classes.
-The hyperparameters are $\lambda = 0.5$ and $\tau = 0.2$.
+\textbf{Unified label space} We run our label space learning algorithm from \refsec{labelspace} based on the output of a partitioned detector with a ResNeSt backbone~\cite{zhang2020resnest} trained on COCO, Objects365, and OpenImages, with a total of $945$ disjoint classes.
+The hyperparameters are $\lambda = 0.5$ and $\tau = 0.25$.
 The optimization ends up with a unified label space with cardinality $|L|=701$. we compare our automated data-driven unification to human and language-based baselines.
-We use the official manually-crafted ECCV RVC taxonomy as the human expert baseline\footnote{ {\url{https://github.com/ozendelait/rvc_devkit/blob/master/objdet/obj_det_mapping.csv}}}.
+We use the official manually-crafted RVC taxonomy as the human expert baseline\footnote{ {\url{https://github.com/ozendelait/rvc_devkit/blob/master/objdet/obj_det_mapping.csv}}}.

 Over two-thirds of our learned label space agrees with the human expert. \reffig{labelspace} highlights some of the differences.
 Our unification successfully groups similar concepts with different descriptions (``Cow'' and ``Cattle''), and is not distracted by spurious linguistic matches (``American football'' and ``football'').
 Interestingly, the learned label space splits the ``oven'' classes from COCO, Objects365, and OpenImages, even though they share the same word.
 A visual examination reveals that they are visually dissimilar due to different underlying definitions of the ``oven'' concept in the different datasets: COCO ovens include the cooktop, OpenImages ovens include the control panel, and Objects365 ovens are just the front door.
 Our data-driven taxonomy reconciliation is able to detect such distinctions, which are missed by word-level approaches.